The 2030 Agenda for Sustainable Development

 Grafische Darstellung einer Menschengruppe.

-will still be living in extreme poverty in 2030 (SDG 1).
+will still live in extreme poverty in 2030 (SDG 1) according to forecasts

 Who will pay for the future?